19 November 2009

 Can I just say how much I appreciate my blogging pals?!
 I learn so much by observing their work and reflections.
 And I feel very supported and encouraged.
 Um, that makes my friends sound like a push-up bra.
 I guess that makes me a boob.

-Dimming of the Day, Linda Thompson
+Dimming of the Day, Linda and Richard Thompson

 04 September 2009